 It looks so disturbing what’s happening in the Mediterranean Sea, at the Hungarian train stations or at the Slovakian borders.
 Unfortunately, the reality is, these humanitarian crises did not start at any of these unfortunate scenes and so would not end there without long-lasting adverse effects across the world.
 When external forces vested interests that … Continue reading You never will be at peace when your neighbor is at war

 While, in my opinion, it’s still too early to attempt to gauge President Buhari’s performance, even so, it might not be wrong to pose a comment on his probable dispositions, especially the one that raised so far the loudest outcry across the nation’s media platforms.
-I’m particularly concerned to see sudden changes in the discourse … Continue reading On President Buhari’s new (dis) appointments”
+I’m particularly concerned to see sudden changes in the discourse … Continue reading On President Buhari’s new (dis) appointments

 Applications are invited for KAUST Fellowship for enrolling in PhD and MS/PhD program for spring 2016. ll admitted students receive the benefits of the KAUST Fellowship.
 The fellowship supports students for the duration of their graduate studies.
 KAUST Fellowship includes full tuition support and monthly living allowance.
 The application deadline is October 8th, 2015 for Spring 2016.
 Study … Continue reading KAUST Fellowship for PhD and Msc in Saudi Arabia, 2016

 Applications are invited for DAAD research grants available for young foreign academics and scientists with an opportunity to carry out research and continue their education in Germany.
 Grants will be awarded for doctoral programmes at a state or state-recognised institution of higher education or a non-university research institute in Germany.
-A Bachelor of Arts/Bachelor of … Continue reading DAAD research grants for doctoral students in Germany, 2016”
+A Bachelor of Arts/Bachelor of … Continue reading DAAD research grants for doctoral students in Germany, 2016

 Until a more comprehensive justification is evident, I actually can't conceptualise the justice at play in Egypt!
 In July 2013, the Muslim Brotherhood faced its worst dramatic moment, something I considered as their rise and fall in the Egyptian politics, the climax today is far more dramatic.
-Could the world and particularly the great people of … Continue reading Justice at play in Egypt: Mohammed Morsi sentenced to death”
+Could the world and particularly the great people of … Continue reading Justice at play in Egypt: Mohammed Morsi sentenced to death

 Whenever we sat on our desks, during our secondary school days, the first thing that greeted us was a statement curvedly written in bold and coloured chalk like a rainbow above the blackboard, which said: ‘Apartheid is a crime against humanity.’
 This sentence sank deeply more like the Nigerian National Anthem in our heads.
 It … Continue reading Xenophobia is a crime against humanity!

 The 5-year-old boy discovered an over 100 million-year-old dinosaur fossil while playing with his father behind a supermarket in Texas, USA.